mstksg/inCode/copy/entries/dependent-haskell-1.md

 runtime-determined size (For example, getting the size from user input)?
 What if we wanted to load a pre-trained network whose size we don't know?
 How can we manipulate our networks in a "dynamic" and generic way that still gives us all of the benefits of type-safe programming?
+We'll found out next post!

 What we're looking at here is a world where *types* can depend on run-time values ... and values can depend on types.
 A world where types can be returned